per1234/ThemeTest/README.md

   - `linestatus.height` - Height of the Line Status bar.
   - `editor.fgcolor` - Default editor text color.
   - `editor.bgcolor` - Background color of the editor window.
-  - `editor.linehighlight.color` - Background color of the current line highlight.
-This indicates the line the cursor is on(enabled by setting `editor.linehighlight=true`).
-If enabled, move the cursor to each line of the sketch to check color contrast.
+  - `editor.linehighlight.color` - Background color of the current line highlight (enabled by setting `editor.linehighlight=true`).
   - `editor.linehighlight` - Enable/disable highlighting of the bracket that matches the one at the cursor position.
   - `editor.caret.color` - AKA cursor.
   - `editor.external.bgcolor` - Background color of the editor when **File > Preferences > Use external editor** is checked.